-This course teaches presentation software concepts and applications using Microsoft PowerPoint.
+This course teaches presentation software concepts and applications using Microsoft PowerPoint in a Windows operating system.
 Skills and concepts include creating, editing, formatting, and enhancing presentations; using outline view and clip art to create a slide show; using embedded visuals to enhance a slide show; enhancing a presentation with interactive OLE files; and creating Web pages.
 Applying presentation software concepts and functions to business environments is stressed.
 Students should be familiar with Windows and have keyboarding skills of at least 25 wpm.

-BOS 208 Desktop Publishing for the Office 3 credits 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+BOS 208 Desktop Publishing for the Office 3 credits

-This course provides a hands-on approach to developing skills in the use of Microsoft Publisher desktop publishing software to create office flyers, newsletters, brochures, bulletins, and related materials.
+45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours This course provides a hands-on approach to developing skills in the use of Microsoft Publisher desktop publishing software to create office flyers, newsletters, brochures, bulletins, and related materials.
 Students use templates and styles and import material created from other software programs.
 Creating Web documents and posting them to a Web site is covered.
 Students import images from a scanner and a digital camera and are introduced to image-editing techniques.
 Good layout techniques are applied to produce documents that communicate effectively in business environments.
 Students must be familiar with Windows and have keyboarding skills of at least 25 wpm.

-BOS 210 Medical Transcription Level I Prerequisites: HSC 101
+BOS 210 Medical Transcription 3 credits Level I Prerequisites: HSC 101 50 letters 0 le